LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Preliminaries

 \mypara{Vision-and-Language Navigation.} Embodied instruction following is often also referred as vision-and-language navigation (VLN), though it additionally involves interaction actions and usually features a much longer time horizon than typical VLN tasks (\eg, Room2Room~\cite{r2r}).
 To be consistent with the literature, we will use these two terms interchangeably.
 We will primarily focus on the standard ALFRED~\cite{ALFRED20} dataset, which is built on top of the AI2-Thor~\cite{ai2thor} simulator, but our method can easily generalize to other datasets and environment.
 We choose ALFRED mainly considering its diversity in task types (\num{7} different task types) and long-horizon tasks (on average \num{50} actions per task).

 The VLN task is defined as following: Given a language instruction $I$, an agent needs to predict and carry out a sequence of primitive actions in the environment $E$ to accomplish the task.
 In datasets like ALFRED~\cite{ALFRED20}, the instruction $I$ consists of a high-level goal $I_H$ and (optionally) a list of step-by-step instructions $I_L$.
 A VLN task can thus be represented by a tuple $(I, E, G)$, where $G$ is the goal test.
 We consider hierarchical planning models~\cite{sutton1999between} for VLN, which is explored to various extent in several recent studies~\cite{min2022film, blukis2021a, sharma-etal-2022-skill, Song_2022_CVPR}, but none of them considers the few-shot setting or LLMs for planning.
 In this formulation, planning is modeled in a hierarchical fashion.
 The high-level planner maps the instruction $I$ into a high-level plan (HLP) $L_h = \left[g_0, g_1, \cdots, g_T\right]$, where each subgoal $g_i$ is specified as (\fl{high-level action}, \fl{object}).
 We define a high-level action to be a collection of primitive actions that can complete a single goal-condition in ALFRED~\cite{ALFRED20}.
-However, while ALFRED contains primitive locomotive actions, \eg, (\fl{MoveForward}, \fl{25}) and (\fl{RotateRight}, \fl{90}), with specifiable changes in magnitude, all the interaction actions are abstracted into a single action, \eg, (\fl{PickupObject, knife}), without any changes to the agent's posture.
+We take the the interaction actions directly from ALFRED and we only add the \fl{Navigation} action.
 Therefore, the high-level action space consists of \num{1} navigation action (\fl{Navigation}) and \num{7} interaction actions (\fl{PickupObject, PutObject, OpenObject, CloseObject, ToggleOnObject, ToggleOffObject, SliceObject}).
+Similar actions are commonly used in other related work such as SayCan~\cite{saycan2022arxiv} and LM zero-shot planner~\cite{huang2022prompt}.

 The low-level planner maps each subgoal into a sequence of primitive actions $L_l = \left[a_0, a_1, \cdots, a_{T_i}\right]$.
 State-of-the-art VLN methods~\cite{min2022film, blukis2021a} use a map-based low-level planner and a simple path-finding algorithm to find the target object in the current subgoal from the map.
 It is important to note that, once the high-level plan $L_h$ is specified, the low-level planning becomes independent of the instruction $I$.
 More formally, $P(L_l | I, L_h, E) = P(L_l | L_h, E)$.
 All the components involved in the low-level planner are either deterministic or trained using synthetic data from the simulator.
 No paired data involving language instructions is needed.